S Carolina court upholds mask ban; trumped by federal ruling

 “It is noncontroversial that children need to go to school.
 And, they are entitled to any reasonable accommodation that allows them to do so.
 No one can reasonably argue that it is an undue burden to wear a mask to accommodate a child with disabilities,” Lewis wrote.

+Gov. Henry McMaster and state Attorney General Alan Wilson appealed the temporary restraining order Thursday, asking higher court judges to restore the ban to avoid changing mask policies across the state now that students are back at school.

-The justices heard arguments in the state case on Aug.
+The South Carolina Supreme Court heard arguments in the state case on Aug.
 31, a week after the federal lawsuit was filed, and took a month to issue their unsigned ruling.
 It says any student can choose on their own to wear a mask, because the state rule treats all students equally.

 “In this case, there is no evidence that any students are receiving disparate treatment.
 Indeed, there cannot be any argument of disparate treatment, as the provisos apply equally to all students and all public K-12 schools,” the justices wrote.